athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Bard.md

 ## Perception MasteryLevel 11

-You’ve developed keen awareness and attention to detail.
+You've developed keen awareness and attention to detail.
 Your proficiency rank for Perception increases to master.

 ## Light Armor ExpertiseLevel 13